Uri: The Surgical Strike: Critical response

-Namrata Joshi, writing for The Hindu, stated: "Whichever side of the political divide one may stand, one can't dismiss Dhar's canniness and craft and Vicky Kaushal as the Army officer was brilliant."
+Namrata Joshi, writing for The Hindu, said "Whichever side of the political divide one may stand, one can't dismiss Dhar's canniness and craft and Vicky Kaushal as the Army officer was brilliant."

-Amman Khurana of Times Now News, giving 4 stars out of 5, comments: "Uri: The Surgical Strike is a rather mature film.
+Amman Khurana of Times Now News, giving 4 stars out of 5, said "Uri: The Surgical Strike is a rather mature film.
 It somehow knows that it is catering to the viewer that is tired of watching the men in uniform who thump their chests to show their love and passion for the country."
-He further has to say: "The stunning cinematography and the VFX work ensure that Uri: The Surgical Strike does not pass off as a comic-book account of the operation."
+He further said: "The stunning cinematography and the VFX work ensure that Uri: The Surgical Strike does not pass off as a comic-book account of the operation."
 He concludes: "Uri: The Surgical Strike is a good one-time watch.
 If not for anything else, watch it for Vicky Kaushal, who brings the right amount of intensity to his role and drives the film from start to finish."

-Taran Adarsh rated the film 4 stars out of 5, says "Uri is one film that *should* be watched… Absorbing screenplay, superbly executed combat scenes, efficient direction Aditya Dhar… Uri is thrilling, gripping, instils patriotism, without getting jingoistic."
-Rajeev Masand of News 18 gave the film 4 out of 5 stars and said, "Vicky Kaushal is in especially good form as the protagonist, looking every bit the army man.
+Rajeev Masand of News 18 gave the film 3 out of 5 stars and said "Vicky Kaushal is in especially good form as the protagonist, looking every bit the army man.
 He brings both the bulked-up physicality and the sort of steely determination that the part requires."
+Bollywood Hungama rated the move 3.5 out of 5 stars and said "On the whole, URI: THE SURGICAL STRIKE has a thrilling and a gripping narrative which instills patriotism without getting jingoistic."

 Anupama Chopra of Film Companion said, "The film alternates between fact and fiction, between gritty re-creations of combat and Top Gun-style, slow-motion shots of soldiers getting out of helicopters.
 For the first half, Aditya manages this tight-rope walk efficiently, aided by the strong work of DOP Mitesh Mirchandani.
 The story-telling has the scale and the narrative beats are predictable but satisfying", but found the plot simplistic in places.
-Raja Sen of Hindustan Times gave the film 3.5 out of 5 stars and said, "Uri is a very good looking film — though the cinematographer appears to have been told to highlight the lens-flare in every single shot of nighttime combat — and while the action is totally brilliant."
+Raja Sen of Hindustan Times gave 2 out of 5 stars and said, "Uri is a very good looking film — though the cinematographer appears to have been told to highlight the lens-flare in every single shot of nighttime combat — and while the action is totally brilliant."
+Sukanya Verma writing for Rediff.com rated the film 2.5 out of 5 stars and said "Revenge over personal loss is hardly patriotism.
+It's just run-of-the-mill revenge.
+Despite slick visuals and solid acting, Uri fails to make this distinction."
+Shilpa Jamkhandikar of Reuters said "But forget about nuance – the dark side of war and the human cost of it are barely dealt with."